 Raskin, the founder of the Macintosh project, wants a computer that’s going to be affordable to everyone.
 Jobs wants a computer that’s going to be the best, regardless of price.

 Macintosh price vs. features

-The September 27, 1979, date refers to Apple’s earliest cost investigation for the Mac.
+September 27, 1979, was the date of Apple’s earliest cost investigation for the Mac.
 Raskin’s revolutionary idea was to build a computer, based around a graphical interface, that would cost $500 or less.